Where do we go from here?

 Lots of people saw this election as being about Brexit and I think that was the biggest contributory factor to the Tory win but for me this was about hope and giving the working classes and poor a chance.
 A chance to end the austerity politics that have killed and harmed so many.
 A chance to properly invest in our NHS that has been deliberately underfunded in order to achieve US style privatisation.

 Since time immemorial we have all said politicians are all the same but we finally had a politician who had integrity and would fight for the average Brit.
 Who had voted on the right side of history and fought the 1% for longer than I’ve been alive.
 And we allowed him to be attacked and smeared more than I’ve ever witnessed.
 And he held his head high throughout and never stooped to their level, unfortunately though, when you don’t play dirty against the bad guys you lose.
-Integrity it seems gets you the square root of fuck all.
+Integrity it seems gets you the square root of nowhere.

 I think the hardest thing about the loss for me is it makes me lose faith in humanity.
 To me this was a vote between good and evil, right and wrong, racism and equality and white supremacy has won.
 I feel strongly that structural racism underpins all of this.